 It is interesting to note that before using SphereOX the carbon content is .05%, but after casting the carbon content of SphereOX increased to .7% to .9%.
 This indicates that scavenging of carbon takes place and helps to explain how SphereOX cures lustrous carbon defects.

 Mold tensile strength is critical to quality castings.
 SphereOX provides higher mold strength than any other additive.
 This not only reduces veining but also flaking or spalling.
 Typically additions of 2% to 5% are sufficient to prevent flaking, veining, pinholes, or spalling.
 Comparison of tensile strength and trials using SphereOX at various additive levels is recommended.

 Using SphereOX can also allow for lower pouring temperatures which decreases overall energy cost.
 Some foundries will pour metal at a higher temperature to reduce the chance of gas entrapment in the casting.
 Because SphereOX absorbs the gases, it is possible to pour at lower temperatures.
 For instance, a casting poured at 1425c (2597f) may only have to be poured at 1343c (2450f).
 This also helps to provide a much smoother surface finish (no burn-in or penetration) even without coating in some cases.

 As many of our satisfied customers suggest, “Ask your foundry workers.”
 Foundry workers love SphereOX.
 It is virtually dust free, non-staining and thus provides a much cleaner work environment.

-Chesapeake Specialty Products, Inc. has Market Specialists and an established organization of qualified distributors that specialize in foundry systems.
+Chesapeake Specialty Products, Inc. has technical specialists and an established organization of qualified distributors that specialize in foundry systems.